-- The MMU recommends that PJM routinely review all transmission facility ratings and any changes to those ratings to ensure that the normal, emergency and load dump ratings used in modeling the transmission system are accurate and reflect standard ratings practice.
-(Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM not use closed loop interface or surrogate constraints to artificially override nodal prices based on fundamental LMP logic in order to: accommodate rather than resolve the inadequacies of the demand side resource capacity product; address the inability of the power flow model to incorporate the need for reactive power; accommodate rather than resolve the flaws in PJM's approach to scarcity pricing; or for any other reason.
+rather than resolve the flaws in PJM's approach to scarcity pricing; or for any other reason.
 (Priority: Medium.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM update the outage impact studies, the reliability analyses used in RPM for capacity deliverability, and the reliability analyses used in RTEP for transmission upgrades to be consistent with the more conservative emergency operations (post contingency load dump limit exceedance analysis) in the energy market that were implemented in June 2013.
+Status: Not adopted.)

+- The MMU recommends that PJM update the outage impact studies, the reliability analyses used in RPM for capacity deliverability, and the reliability analyses used in RTEP for transmission upgrades to be consistent with the more conservative emergency operations (post contingency load dump limit exceedance analysis) in the energy market that were implemented in June 2013.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM include in the tariff or appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.13 14 (Priority: Low.
+Status: Not adopted.) - The MMU recommends that PJM include in the tariff or appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.
+(Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that all buses with a net withdrawal be treated as load for purposes of calculating load and load-weighted LMP, even if the

-MW are settled to the generator.
+Status: Not adopted.) - The MMU recommends that all buses with a net withdrawal be treated as load for purposes of calculating load and load-weighted LMP, even if the MW are settled to the generator.
 The MMU recommends that during hours when a load bus shows a net injection, the energy injection be treated as generation, not negative load, for purposes of calculating generation and load-weighted LMP, even if the injection MW are settled to the load serving entity.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.)

-- The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
+Status: Not adopted.) - The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
 (Priority: Low.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that PJM document how LMPs are calculated when demand response is marginal.
 (Priority: Low.
 First reported 2014.
-Status: Not adopted.) - The MMU recommends that PJM not allow nuclear generators which do not respond to prices or which only respond to manual instructions from the operator to set the LMPs in the real-time market.
+Status: Not adopted.)

+- The MMU recommends that PJM not allow nuclear generators which do not respond to prices or which only respond to manual instructions from the operator to set the LMPs in the real-time market.
 (Priority: Low.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends that PJM increase the coordination of outage and operational restrictions data submitted by market participants via eDART/ eGADs and offer data submitted via Markets Gateway.
 (Priority: Low.
 First reported 2017.
 Status: Not adopted.) - The MMU recommends that PJM model generators' operating transitions, including soak time for units with a steam turbine, configuration transitions for combined cycles, and peak operating modes.
 (Priority: Medium.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that PJM clarify, modify and document its process for dispatching reserves and energy when SCED indicates that supply is less than total demand including forecasted load and reserve requirements.
 The modifications should define: a SCED process to economically convert reserves to energy; a process for the recall of energy from capacity resources; and the minimum level of synchronized reserves that would trigger load shedding.
 (Priority: Medium.
 First reported 2020.
+Status: Not adopted.) - The MMU recommends that PJM stop capping the system marginal price in RT SCED and LPC and instead limit the sum of violated reserve constraint shadow prices that are included in the determination of LMP in LPC to \$1,700 per MWh.
+While PJM no longer caps prices in RT SCED, PJM continues to apply a cap to the system marginal price in the pricing run (LPC) under fast start pricing.
+(Priority: Medium.
+First reported 2021.
+Status: Not adopted.) - The MMU recommends that PJM adjust the ORDCs during spin events to reduce the reserve requirement for synchronized and primary reserves by the amount of the reserves deployed.
+(Priority: Medium.
+First reported 2021.
 Status: Not adopted.)